 For more information, email Heather Rauser.

-Nanoscience Professional Development Workshop for High School Teachers - June 17-19, 2020.
+Virtual Nanoscience Professional Development Workshop for High School Teachers - virtual activities will take place the weeks of July 5, July 12, July 19, and July 26.
 Nanoscience is revolutionizing the fields of chemistry, biology, physics, earth science, and engineering!
 Nanomaterials that are 1-100 nanometers in length act much differently than their larger counterparts and, as a result, are quite useful in tackling scientific problems of this age.
-Our interactive, hands-on, professional development workshop will expose you to the wild (and tiny) world of nanoscience and nanotechnology!
 You will get resources for your classroom and will learn fun and relevant activities to engage your students in the future of science!
 Interested in attending?
 Register now!

 For more information, email Dr. Maude Cuchiara or Dr. Gail Jones.